Alexande-Alves/Projeto-site/README.md

 ## Requirements

-Works on any browser and doesn't need internet access
+It works on any browser and doesn't need internet access
 ## Installation